Need to Know

 Do you have any special events?

-We hold monthly Supper Club evenings and Yoga weekends once or twice a year.
+We hold monthly Supper Club evenings and Yoga retreats once or twice a year.
 Please get in touch if you would like us to keep you up to date on what we have coming up.

 Are you ever closed?